colonelwatch/dotfiles/README.md

     * Enable Zotero syncing with zotero.org
     * Enable Zotero plugin with LibreOffice
 * Open Logseq graph at `~/Logseq` and add the Git plugin

+## Virtualization

+It may be useful to test this repository on a VM before nuking the laptop.

+1. Create an image file with the command `qemu-img create -f qcow2 kenny-linux-xps.img 64G`

+2. Download an archlinux ISO to the same directory as `kenny-linux-xps.img`

+3. Boot the archlinux ISO with the command `qemu-system-x86_64 -m 4G -hda kenny-linux-xps.img -cdrom archlinux-x86_64.iso -enable-kvm -cpu host,hv_relaxed,hv_spinlocks=0x1fff,hv_vapic,hv_time -smp 4 -vga qxl -net nic -net user`

+4. Follow the above directions with modifications as necessary